ASTRO-EDU/BBexponential/README.md

 * ncp_2: python notebook used for development, it has been used to understand the rough structure of the iperparameter ncp_prior in real data
 * ncp_prior_v2: python script used for development, it has been used to understand the rough structure of the iperparameter ncp_prior in real data
 * reader_test: python script used for development, it has been used to understand the precise structure of ncp_prior in real data.
 Very useful if there is the need to modify ncp_prior for different type of data or if different specifications for bad behaviour are constructed
+* generator: small class used to generate artifical gammaflashes
+* generator: python notebook used to develop the generator class